0800 158 3508

 Why Is Brand Awareness Important?

-Brand awareness plays a crucial role in business success and growth, serving as a vital component of a company’s marketing strategy.
+Brand awareness plays a critical role in a company’s marketing strategy.

 When consumers are familiar with a brand, they’re more likely to choose its products or services over an unknown competitor.

-Strong brand awareness cultivates trust and credibility, influencing purchasing decisions and fostering customer loyalty.
+Strong brand awareness also cultivates trust and credibility, influencing purchasing decisions and fostering customer loyalty.

-For example, if you’re a law firm utilising an SEO strategy, you would want to make sure that you use keywords such as “legal services” or “attorney in [your city]” in your website content and titles.
+For example, if you’re a law firm, you’d want to make sure that you use keywords such as “legal services” or “attorney in [your city]” in your website content and titles.
 Doing so could help potential customers find the law firm when searching for legal services online.

-By optimising for both Google and Bing SEO (and local SEO), you maximise your online reach and visibility, opening your business up to a newer and larger audience.
+Just know that you need to optimise for all search engines to maximise your online reach and visibility, opening your business up to a newer and larger audience.

 1) Website Traffic